abitdodgy/words_counted/README.md

 ## Gotchas

-A hyphen use in leu of an *em* or *en* dash will form part of the word and throw off the `word_occurences` algorithm.
+A hyphen used in leu of an *em* or *en* dash will form part of the word and throw off the `word_occurences` algorithm.

 ```ruby
 counter = WordsCounted::Counter.new("How do you do?-you are well, I see.")